Over the DM's Shoulder

 There you have it: a fairly detailed guide to romantic and sexual relationships in my homebrew setting.
 One thing I definitely learned in the course of writing this was that I have written enough about the different cultural groups in my setting that it felt less like coming up with details about their relationships and more like using my existing understanding to infer what they would think given the other information I've already written.
 I guess that's another key takeaway about developing your homebrew setting--it gets easier over time.
 The more you develop, the more you have to draw on, the less work you have to do to fill in the gaps.
 If you had asked me to write this guide (which focuses on a pretty specific idea) when I had only made my basic homebrew setting profile, I would have been utterly lost.
 But with time, patience, and consistent effort, this came naturally.
 So keep at it, homebrewers--you'll get to the point where you can intuit anything you need to know about your world right off the top of your head.

 That's all for now.
-Coming soon: a profile on gender identity and roles in my homebrew setting and guides to clans amongst the Daltoners and the Faninites.
+Coming soon: a profile on gender identity and roles in my homebrew setting, a guide to clans amongst the Daltoners, and general mapmaking tips.
 Until next time, happy gaming!

 Back to the homepage (where you can find everything!)